navinmotion/photoshop-bitmap-font-plugin/README.md

 ### **Applying Layer Styles (Workflow)**

 1. Click **Create Doc**.
-2. In the new document, find the **Smart Object** layer.
-3. Double-click the Smart Object to open it.
-4. Inside, you will see separate layers for each glyph (Glyph\_65, Glyph\_66, etc.).
+2. In the new document, you will see separate layers for each glyph (Glyph\_65, Glyph\_66, etc.).
-5. Apply your Layer Styles (Stroke, Gradient, Shadow) to these layers.
+3. Apply your Layer Styles (Stroke, Gradient, Shadow) to these layers.
-6. **Save** and **Close** the Smart Object tab.
-7. Your main atlas document is now updated with the effects\!
+4. Your main atlas document is now updated with the effects\!
+5. **Export Files** and **Overwrite** the newly created .png with layer style.

 ## **Troubleshooting**